 Food trucks aren’t where customers want them to be

-Different consumer groups are looking for food trucks on different platforms, with the majority expecting food trucks to be present on Facebook and Twitter.
+Different consumer groups are looking for food trucks on different platforms, with the majority expecting food trucks to be present on Facebook, Twitter and Instagram.

-When creating accounts on those platforms, consider which customer demographic is and what social media platform they use.
+When creating accounts on those platforms, consider your customer demographic and what social media platform they use more often.

 Audiences don’t know you exist